Greetings prospective Master's level students!

 Applications are received, admissions interviews held and offers of admission are made throughout the academic year.
 Because the number of spaces for new students is limited, prospective students are urged to apply as early as possible.
 Applicants to the M.Div. program or other programs, who are in the ordination process in the Episcopal Church may apply and interview before postulancy is granted, however, any offer of admission is contingent upon the applicant being named a postulant.

-January 15 for those applying to the Doctor of Ministry in Educational Leadership program
+January 15 is the application deadline for those applying to the Doctor of Ministry in Educational Leadership program that begins in early summer.

-September 15 for those applying to the DMin in Ministry Development and the DMin in Christian Spirituality.
+July 1 is the application deadline for those applying to begin the DMin in Ministry Development and the DMin in Christian Spirituality in the following January